cshum/imagor/README.md

 #### Custom HMAC Signer

-Imagor uses SHA1 HMAC signer by default, the same one used by [thumbor](https://thumbor.readthedocs.io/en/latest/security.html#hmac-method).
+imagor uses SHA1 HMAC signer by default, the same one used by [thumbor](https://thumbor.readthedocs.io/en/latest/security.html#hmac-method).
 However, SHA1 is not considered cryptographically secure.
-If that is a concern it is possible to configure different signing method and truncate length.
-Imagor supports `sha1`, `sha256`, `sha512` signer type:
+If that is a concern it is possible to configure different signing method and truncate length. imagor supports `sha1`, `sha256`, `sha512` signer type:

 ```dotenv
 IMAGOR_SIGNER_TYPE=sha256